PaulLayLow/DurakScoreKeeper/README.md

 * At the end of each week, reset stats
 * Keep history of all games played
 * Display who lost last week (so the people absent can see)
+* Display full history for stats
+* Theoretical calculator so that people will know what's at stake (in progress...)
+* "Deviate" full history scores to see how people compare as if they have been playing all the time (in progress...)